Sudarshan-r-bhat/Design-Patterns/README.md

 ## MEMENTO DESIGN PATTERN
 It is a Behavioural design pattern .
-You can use this pattern when you need to store state of a application and provide undo operations.
+You can use this pattern when you need to store state of a application and provide any operation on those state like undo.

 ### EXAMPLE
 Let's say you are building a text editor app, obviously you need to provide undo operation feature,